 Citizen Volunteer Program

 Volunteers who assist deputies in the field are provided with uniforms and cars that identify them as civilian volunteers.
 These volunteers may act as an "eyes and ears patrol," direct traffic at accident scenes, assist at roadside safety checkpoints, and help secure crime scenes.
-They also help DuPage residents by keeping an eye on their home while they are out of town, and also help those who may be locked out of their home or car.
+They also help DuPage residents by keeping an eye on their home while they are out of town.
+Members of VIPS assist the Sheriff's Office with attending various public events and provide information to the public on the services and programs in which the DuPage County Sheriff's Office provides.

 Every year Sheriff's Office citizen volunteers donate in excess of 2,500 hours to the DuPage County community.